totaltube/frontend/docs/Docs.md

 content_related_amount = 20 # Number of related videos on content item page
-fake_video_page = true # Show fake video page for video links disable_categories_redirect = false # if true - redirect to category from top categories page based on referrer will be disabled.
+fake_video_page = true # Show fake video page for video links disable_categories_redirect = false # if true - redirect to category from top categories page based on referrer will be disabled. api_url = "" # if set, it will override minion api url in global config api_secret = "" # if set, it will override minion api secret in global config
 ```

 In `[javascript]` and `[css]` sections you can define options to build js and css for the site.
 Example: